rlegrand/dvim/README.md

     git clone https://github.com/rlegrand/dvim ~/.dvim
     docker pull rlegrand/dvim

-Add dgit to your path, on linux you may do:
+Add dvim to your path, on linux you may do:

     echo "export PATH=${PATH}:~/.dvim/bin/" >> ~/.bashrc